In patients with cancer, cells grow in an abnormal way and multiply uncontrollably, invading healthy tissue.

 Stage 4 means that cancer cells have spread to other organs or parts of the body.
 When they break away from the initial location, cancerous cells travel through the bloodstream, or the lymphatic system, to another part of the body where they start multiplying again.
 This process is known as metastasis.

 Cancer treatment can involve a combination of surgery, chemotherapy, radiation therapy and other forms of therapies such as immunotherapy.
-Recent advances in immunotherapy have shown promising results, and it’s likely that it will become a routine cancer treatment in the near future.

 Traditionally, the treatment approach depends on the type of cancer being treated, and secondary cancers are often treated in the same way as primary cancers since a specific mutation may respond to a particular treatment regime irrespective of location.